jekyll/jekyll/docs/_docs/installation.md

 ### Requirements

-Installing Jekyll ought to be straight-forward if all requirements are met.
+Installing Jekyll should be straight-forward if all requirements are met.
 Before you start, make sure your system has the following:

 - GNU/Linux, Unix, or macOS